 The Bank, to limit the Liquidity risk, has arranged diversified funding sources in addition to its core retail deposit base, manages assets with liquidity in mind, and monitors future cash flows and liquidity on a daily basis.
 The Bank also maintains committed lines of credit that it can access to meet liquidity needs.
+It also maintains and monitor a sufficient inventory of eligible liquid assets that can be used to raise short term funding through a collateralized Murabaha agreement.
 The current account deposits are assessed as stable, based on various behavioral analysis conducted by both external consultants and internal teams.
 The top 20 deposit concentration level is significantly below the market levels.